leafo/sticky-kit/CONTRIBUTING.md

 If you're opening a pull request, remember Sticky-kit is written in [CoffeeScript](http://coffeescript.org/), so you should be applying your patch to the CoffeeScript file and not the JavaScript files.
-Don't worry about building/minifying the JS files, I'm glad to do it for you.
+Don't worry about building/minifying the JS files, it will automatically be done on the next versioned release.
 In any case, you can see how it's done in the [Makefile](https://github.com/leafo/sticky-kit/blob/master/Makefile).